incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 Even before I sipped the coffee, as the machine was dispensing it, a rush probably of pride, passed through, caused by the recent solution I had provided for a race-condition problem.
 While having the coffee staring at the rain outside through the glass door I intuitively thought about the number of ways in which I could skip taking up the tickets in the backlog considering them not to be challenging and menial.

-My manager came up to me and asked me if I could, start that evening and go to a client location “A remote place with some historical significance” and work from there for a week on a small RESTful API (Redacted to a Todo), of course I thought about it to be menial as he said.
+That evening I had a train to catch to “A remote place with some historical significance”, that workation was in plan for months.
+I scoped over my work, for the week I would be on workation, a small RESTful API (Redacted to a Todo), of course I thought about it to be menial as I gathered it.
 I just wanted to visit that place, in fact, finish the work as soon as possible and save time to explore the place.

 Took some time delivering the fix for the race condition.
-With little time available for travel, while commuting, called home to help me gather the things in my backpack.
+With little time available to catch the train, while commuting, called home to help me gather the things in my backpack.

-I reached the place only to realize that I had forgot to pack my dental kit, and had to wait for the stores to open up. *With hindsight, I surely should have made a checklist of things to carry and marked them as soon as the item made its way into the bag.*
+After a night and a day long journey, I have reached the place only to realize that I had forgot to pack my dental kit, and had to wait for the stores to open up. *With hindsight, I surely should have made a checklist of things to carry and marked them as soon as the item made its way into the bag.*

+I remember, at breakfast, while standing, and chewing over the bread, I thought that this workation would mean success only if I won't neglect work for the vacation and in a way it is to find the fine balance between work and vacation, and then I sipped the coffee.

-After the warm welcome at the client location and after listening to the expectations they had, I had quickly set up the Rails API only project.
+I had quickly set up the Rails API only project.

 *Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.*

 ```bash
 To start a new rails api only project